-As for performance specs, I haven't noticed a single thing wrong with this thing.
-I have never formally benchmarked it, but I assure you, the 4790k and GTX 770 HOF have absolutely no problem with any game I throw at them, even at the highest possible settings.
-Granted, I have played only a few games, including Skyrim and Need For Speed, but think what you will.
+As for performance, I haven't noticed a single thing wrong with this machine.
+I still have yet to formally benchmark it, but I assure you, the 4790k and GTX 770 HOF have absolutely no problem with any game, program, or task I throw at them.
+Granted, I have only played a few games, including Skyrim and Need For Speed, but think what you will.
 In terms of noise output, this thing is barely even audible.
-Honestly, sometimes the only way I actually know that it's on at all is because the monitor is showing things!
-Even from just a couple feet away, I can't hear anything more out of this puppy than the gentle whoosh of air from the rear fan.
+Honestly, sometimes the only way I actually know that it's on at all is because the monitor is showing a picture!
+Even from just a couple feet away, I can't hear anything more out of this computer than the gentle whoosh of air from the rear fan.

 Overall, I'm ecstatic about this build.
 It looks gorgeous, performs like a champ, and has no noticeable problems.
 Building computers is my passion, and I am so happy to call this beast my personal rig.
 I'm sure it will serve me well for years to come.